ibm-cloud-docs/vpc/file_storage_vpc_about.md

 * File share size cannot be increased after it is created.
 * Previous profiles are not supported when you provision a new file share, which is based on the `dp2` profile.
 However, earlier version file shares can continue to use existing profiles.
-* Restricting file share access to specific virtual server instances and data encryption in transit is available only for shares using the `dp2` profile.
 * Windows operating systems are not supported.
 * Minimum capacity is 10 GB per file share.
 * Maximum capacity is 32,000 GB per file share.